bongende/social-media-dashboard-with-theme-switcher-master/README.md

 ### Useful resources

 - more of the ressources are on the `notes.md` file above
-- This [Coder Coder Playlist](https://www.youtube.com/playlist?list=PLUWqFDiirlsu5az5EIyxe8ZddyNO_kDuP) was very hepfull for me and it teach in a cool form, i think, the sass and scss aproach.
+- This [Coder Coder Playlist](https://www.youtube.com/playlist?list=PLUWqFDiirlsu5az5EIyxe8ZddyNO_kDuP) was very hepfull for me and it teach in a cool form, i worked more with javascipt for this project, but, i think, the sass and scss aproach.
 - this [CSS-tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) page has good informations about css grid.

 ## Author